inpercima/swaaplate/README.md

 ### `packageJsonConfig/repository`

 The repository.
-If `generalConfig/github/use` is activated, the repository will automatically generated.
+If `generalConfig/github/use` is activated, the repository will be generated automatically.
 * default: EMPTY
 * type: `string`